NIAflow

 NIAflow is a simulation software developed by Haver & Boecker Niagara for the design, optimization, and analysis of mineral processing plants.
 It is widely used in industries such as mining, aggregates, and recycling to model process flows, evaluate equipment performance, and conduct cost-benefit analyses.
-The software enables users to create digital representations of plants and simulate various processing scenarios for improved decision-making.
+This software enables users to create digital representations of plants and simulate various processing scenarios for improved decision-making.

 History

 NIAflow is used to design new mineral processing plants as well as optimize existing plants.
-Applying machine-specific parameters, the software computes the material flow through entire plants and provides product forecasts.
+Applying machine-specific parameters, this software computes the material flow through entire plants and provides product forecasts.
 Based on these results, process layout and machinery setup can be evaluated.

 NIAflow was launched in 2016 by Haver & Boecker Niagara, the international mineral processing brand of Haver & Boecker.
 It was designed in response to growing demand for digital tools that support process optimization in material processing plants.
 The aim was to offer engineers a visual, intuitive platform to design process flowsheets, perform simulations, and identify potential improvements in plant efficiency and performance.

 Over the years, NIAflow has evolved significantly, with regular updates introducing enhanced simulation capabilities, new equipment models, improved reporting features, and expanded training resources.
 The software has become a central tool in both greenfield plant design and the optimization of existing operations.

 Features

-NIAflow provides a graphical interface that allows users to create process flowsheets by drag and drop equipment modules.
+NIAflow provides a graphical interface that allows users to create process flowsheets by dragging and dropping equipment modules.
 The flowsheet can represent various stages of mineral processing, including crushing, grinding, screening, washing, sorting and dedusting.
 Each process unit is backed by a calculation model that simulates mass and volume flows, particle size distribution, moisture content, and other critical parameters.